-When you visit our web site and access individual page contents, you entrust your data to us.
+When you visit our website and access individual page contents, you entrust your data to us.
 The following Data Protection Declaration is intended to give you a simple overview of which data we collect and record, the purposes for which we collect the data, and what we do with the recorded data.

 Panther Packaging GmbH & Co.
 KG takes the protection of your personal data very seriously, and we adhere strictly to the rules of the data protection laws.
-The following Declaration gives you an overview of how we implement this protection.
+The following declaration gives you an overview of how we implement this protection.

-A Responsible Body within the meaning of the General Data Protection Regulation (GDPR)
+Responsible Body within the meaning of the General Data Protection Regulation (GDPR)

 Name/company name: Panther Packaging GmbH & Co.
 KG

 Hereinafter “Panther Packaging”